googleapis/google-cloud-python/packages/proto-plus/docs/messages.rst

 .. note::

-   Protobuf messages **CANNOT** be safely pickled or unpickled.
-This has serious consequences for programs that use multiprocessing or write messages to files.
-   The preferred mechanism for serializing proto messages is :meth:`~.Message.serialize`.
+   Although Python's pickling protocol has known issues when used with untrusted collaborators, some frameworks do use it for communication between trusted hosts.
+To support such frameworks, protobuf messages **can** be pickled and unpickled, although the preferred mechanism for serializing proto messages is :meth:`~.Message.serialize`.

    Multiprocessing example: